-Many people have bought fixer-uppers, and they have been nothing short of disastrous.
+Many people have bought fixer-uppers, and the results of their efforts have been varied.
 It takes a lot to make a house worth repairing and even more to make it worth owning in the first place.
-The challenge is that many people are desperate to buy a fixer-upper and will do anything to get it, even if it is not worth their time or money.
-They may not realize that just because a house is fixable does not mean that it is worth fixing.
-They look for the worst house for sale and go for it.
+The challenge is that many people are desperate to buy a fixer-upper and will do anything to get it, even if they are not fully aware of how to restore it.
+They may not realize that just because a house is fixable does not mean that it can be fixed by anyone.

 A fixer-upper can be a real headache, especially when the homeowner doesn’t have a clue about how to improve it.
 A bad paint job, dingy carpets, and uninspiring architecture can quickly turn what once was an attractive home into a lackluster place with little value.